danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 As noted in the introduction, simple operations such as search or feeds order data and reify information in ways that are clearly determined by corporate interests.
 The politics of this resonates with what Antoinette’s Rouvroy’s phrase "algorithmic governmentality" (the second part of which combines the terms government and rationality) to indicate how our thinking is shaped by various techniques.[^Rouvroy] According to Rouvroy, knowledge is increasingly delivered "without truth" thanks to the increasing use of machines that filter the latter using search engines that have no interest in the content as such or how knowledge is generated.
 The concern is that algorithms are starting to define what counts as knowledge, a further case of subjectification (the process through which we become subjects).
 Rouvroy claims: "The new, "truth regime," evolving in real-time, may appear "emancipatory" and "democratic" (with regards to "old" authorities, hierarchies and suspiciously rigid categories and measures), but the "subjects" it produces are "multitudes without alterity."[^Rouvroy2] This produces human subjects in relation to what algorithms understand about our intentions, gestures, behaviors, habits, opinions, or desires, through a process of aggregating massive amounts of data.[^chun] Rouvroy calls this "personalization without subjects" and identifies the mistake of focusing on concerns about personal data when what is at stake are the processes of subjectification by data mining and profiling, by means of algorithmic governmentality.

 If you keep these ideas in mind Cornelia Sollfrank's project *Female Extension* (mentioned at the beginning of this chapter) becomes all the more powerful, as it hacks the process of personalization.
 The male domination of the "art operating system" is tricked into believing its own liberal agenda of inclusion and yet the whole scenario is fake.
 When it comes to Google and its operations, we can see that although it provides its API for experimentation, it only does so under restrictions: by limiting requests and by only revealing some of the available parameters in which the logic of how the search data (as knowledge) is presented algorithmically is still unknown to the public. *nag* emphasizes the querying of data, not only the execution of the data request and its response, but also by questioning how data is algorithmically structured into new normalizations.
-Adrian Mackenzie emphasizes the problem:
+Safiya Umoja Noble emphasizes the problem:

->"The more effectively the models operate in the world, the more they tend to normalize the situations in which they are entangled.
-This normalization can work in very different ways, but it nearly always will stem from the ways in which differences have been measured and approximated within the model."[^Mackenzie]
+> "Search happens in a highly commercial environment, and a variety of processes shape what can be found; these results are then normalized as believable and often presented as factual[...] the way that heavily used technological artifacts such as search engine have become such a normative part of our experience with digital technology and computers that they socialize us into believing that these artifacts must therefore also provide access to credible, accurate information that is depoliticized and neutral."[^nobel1]

-When working with data there is a danger of simply perpetuating "norms" through the process of generalization.
+When working with data there is a danger of simply perpetuating "norms" through hegemonic organization[^nobel2] and the process of generalization.
 Concerning advanced data-mining processes, Mackenzie speaks of the various kinds of generalization at work that allow for the development of machine learning.[^Mackenzie1] It is important to recognize how all techniques of pattern recognition and statistics "generate statements and prompt actions in relation to instances of individual desire" and they transform, construct, and impose shape on data, in order to then "discover, decide, classify, rank, cluster, recommend, label or predict" something or other.[^Mackenzie2] The assumption, as Mackenzie points out, is that everything that exists is reducible to stable and distinct categorization: "In all cases, prediction depends on classification, and classification itself presumes the existence of classes, and attributes that define membership of classes."[^Mackenzie3] This presumption of stable classes and classifications is one of the main problems that we wish to query here, as if the world was organized that way too.
 The difficulty lies as to what extent any model is accurate or valid.

-To que(e)ry data in this way throws into further question how data is collected, stored, analyzed, recommended, ranked, selected, and curated in order to understand the broader social and political implications, not least how categorizations such as gender are normalized.
-To query the power structures of materials from a feminist standpoint is to understand "the mechanisms that shape reality"[^feminist] and how they might be reprogrammed.
+To que(e)ry data in this way throws into further question how data is collected, stored, analyzed, recommended, ranked, selected, and curated in order to understand the broader social and political implications, not least how categorizations such as gender and race are normalized and hegemonized.To query the power structures of materials from a feminist standpoint is to understand "the mechanisms that shape reality"[^feminist] and how they might be reprogrammed.

 <div class="section exercise" markdown="true">
 ## MiniX: Working with APIs (in a group)